rsyncOSX/rsyncuidocs/content/en/blog/Menuapp.md

 categories = ["changelog"]
 +++

-### RsyncUI menu app
+### RsyncUI menu app - not yet released

-The beta version is released for test. *The primary objective of this application is to remain on the menu bar and provide effortless access to data synchronization.*  As for RsyncUI the RsyncUI menu app is signed and notarized.
+*The primary objective of this application is to remain on the menu bar and provide effortless access to data synchronization.*

 {{% pageinfo color="info" %}}

 The codebase has been minimized, and all *model* and *process* code is shared with RsyncUI.
 The core code, model, and process code of the application have been validated through RsyncUI.

 The further development of the RsyncUI menu application is contingent upon the presence of users who utilize the menu app application.
-Its significance will only become apparent over time.
-Nevertheless, I intend to continue developing the application until version 1.0.0 is prepared for release.
+Its use will only become apparent over time.
+I intend to continue developing the application until version 1.0.0 is prepared for release.
+And then evaluate the number of users after release of version 1.0.0.

 {{< /pageinfo >}}